Azure/fta-architecturalreview/articles/devtest.md

     If this is performed on a trigger event, what is the trigger? (e.g. which particular branch)

     If a pipeline has been established, could this be triggering too many builds or triggering off a build of a branch that does not represent a &#39;shippable version of the solution?
-For CI - Consider adopting a trunk based development model.
+For CI - Consider adopting a trunk-based development model.
 In this model, developers commit to a single branch (the trunk).
 There is a requirement that commits never break the build.
 This model facilitates CI, because all feature work is done in the trunk, and any merge conflicts are resolved when the commit happens.

     > [DevOps Checklist](https://docs.microsoft.com/en-us/azure/architecture/checklist/dev-ops)